teamniteo/handbook/2_Operations/work-process.md

 You can learn something from every single person in the world, no matter what their opinion on any topic is.
 We also believe that this is a big part of open source and our company, being able to learn and collaborate with people from all over the world who have a wide variety of different opinions on how to do things.
 On the other hand, a lightning talk can be a perfect way for testing how people react to a talk that you are going to have at next conference or just getting rid of that presentation fear in front of people.

-In order for things not to explode gathering is limited to 30min plus any lightning talks to 5min.
+In order for things to not explode, the Session is limited to 30 minutes plus any lightning talks to 5min.

 ### Agenda